-The table below lists the directors who are currently designated as policyholders' directors, and the 12 individuals nominated to serve on our board for 2021.
-Their terms will expire at the close of the 2022 annual meeting.
+The table below lists the directors who are currently designated as policyholders' directors, and the 10 individuals nominated to serve on our board for 2022.
+Their terms will expire at the close of the 2023 annual meeting.

-Current Policyholders' Directors Policyholders' Director Nominees for 2021 Shareholder's Director Nominees for 2021 William D. Anderson William D. Anderson Deepak Chopra Stephanie L. Coyles Stephanie L. Coyles Dean A. Connor Martin J. G. Glynn Martin J. G. Glynn Ashok K. Gupta M. Marianne Harris M. Marianne Harris David H. Y. Ho Scott F. Powers Scott F. Powers James M. Peck Kevin D. Strain Barbara G. Stymiest
+Current Policyholders' Directors Policyholders' Director Nominees for 2022 Shareholder's Director Nominees for 2022 William D. Anderson Stephanie L. Coyles Deepak Chopra Stephanie L. Coyles M. Marianne Harris Ashok K. Gupta Martin J. G. Glynn Marie-Lucie Morin Helen M. Mallovy Hicks M. Marianne Harris Scott F. Powers David H. Y. Ho Scott F. Powers Kevin D. Strain Barbara G. Stymiest

-Appointing the auditor (see page 15)
+Appointing the auditor (see pages 14 to 15)

-You will vote on the appointment of Deloitte as our auditor for 2021.
+You will vote on the appointment of Deloitte as our auditor for 2022.
 Deloitte has been the auditor of Sun Life Assurance since 1875.